W-symmetry, topological vertex and affine Yangian: Representations of

 must have rank $1$.
 This is true if and only if

 This means that the generating function $\psi(z)$ acts on the highest weight state as

 As required, all the level $1$ states are proportional,

 In the following, we will specialize to the case $q=0$ to simplify the computations.
-This is no loss of generality, since we can always use the spectral shift transformation of section \ref{spectralshift} to reintroduce $q$.
+This is no loss of generality, since we can always use the spectral shift transformation of section \ref{spectralshift} to reintroduce the parameter $q$ (for $\psi_0 \neq 0$ which is satisfied in this case).
 For $q=0$ the highest weight state $\ket{0}$ is annihilated by $e_j, j \geq 1$,

 and the only nonzero $\psi_j$ charge of the vacuum state is $\psi_0$.

 We now compute the $\psi_j$ charges of the unique level $1$ state

 Using (Y4) we find